Transfer Glossary

 Major – A student's chosen field of specialization.

-NC Department of Public Instruction (NPI) – The state agency that oversees K–12 public education in North Carolina, implementing laws, setting academic standards, managing funding, and supporting districts, charter schools, educators, and students under the leadership of the State Board of Education.
+NC Department of Public Instruction (DPI) – The state agency that oversees K–12 public education in North Carolina, implementing laws, setting academic standards, managing funding, and supporting districts, charter schools, educators, and students under the leadership of the State Board of Education.

 Non-resident – Student who does not have domicile or permanent legal residence in North Carolina.